ProjetsPL/treehouse-theme/collections/_posts/us/2020-05-22-house-plants-find-the-best-indoor-plants-of-2020.md

 {:.list.list-positive}

 * **Fern** – a very common in the past, nowadays fern has been forgotten a little.
 Now it comes back.
-This popular house plant is soothing for a human organism, thanks to its intense green color.
+This popular house plant has a soothing effect for a human organism, thanks to its intense green color.
 In addition, its leaves work as a natural air purifier.
 This potted plant **neutralizes signals emitted from electronical devices** that are in the room.
 It's an ideal indoor plant for a living room or an office.

 {% fig %}
 ![Fern](/uploads/paproc-roslina-doniczkowa.jpg "Fern")